Why a Building Survey might be the best survey for your prospective home

 - Properties with unusual features.

 - Homes and buildings that you are planning to renovate or alter in any way.

-- Houses which have already had extensive alterations.
+- Houses that have already had extensive alterations.

 A building survey involves a detailed examination of all accessible parts of a property and can be tailor-made to suit your individual needs and concerns.
 It includes the following: